akleinhesselink/akleinhesselink.github.io/content/home/about.md

 # Biography

 I'm a Postdoctoral Associate in the [Kraft Lab](https://sites.lifesci.ucla.edu/eeb-kraft/) at UCLA.
+My focus is on coexistence and using population models to predict species response to global change.

-I believe that the surest way ecologists can demonstrate ecological understanding is to make successful ecological predictions and [forecasts](https://ecoforecast.org/book/).
+I believe that the best way ecologists can demonstrate ecological understanding is to make successful ecological predictions and [forecasts](https://ecoforecast.org/book/).

-A focus on what ecologists can repeatedly predict with confidence can breathe fresh life into research areas where theory has outpaced our ability to test it.
+A focus on what ecologists can predict repeatedly and with confidence will breathe fresh life into research areas where theory has outpaced our ability to test it.

 * Can we predict species short-term response to climate change?
 * Can we predict species coexistence?